This post may contain eBay affiliate links. Please read our disclosure policy.

 Pokemon Base Set Complete List and Guide

-Here we will be looking at all 102 cards in the Pokemon Base Set.
+Here, we will look at all 102 cards in the Pokemon Base Set.
 The set contains 69 Pokemon, 26 Trainers, and 7 energy cards.

 The first card in the Pokemon Base Set is Alakazam.
 Alakazam is a psychic-type Pokemon.
 This card is one of 16 rare holos in the set.

-Blastoise is a fan favorite, and that’s partially because it is the second Pokemon featured in the Pokemon Base Set.
+Blastoise is a fan favorite, partially because it is the second Pokemon featured in the Pokemon Base Set.
 It is a water-type and one of the set’s 16 rare holos.